westis/duv-next/instructions/instructions.md

    - Default to the yyyy-mm-dd format for all date displays and inputs.
    - Consider implementing a user setting to allow users to choose their preferred date format.
    - Update the DateRangePicker and DateInput components to use the chosen format consistently.

+### Performance Optimization

+#### Preventing Unnecessary Re-renders and Re-fetching

+- **Component Rendering**:

+  - **Guideline**: Optimize components to prevent unnecessary re-renders and re-fetching of assets.
+  - **Implementation**:
+    - Use `React.memo` to memoize functional components that do not need to re-render on every state or prop change.
+    - Ensure that dependencies in hooks like `useEffect` are correctly specified to avoid infinite loops or unnecessary re-fetches.
+    - Avoid anonymous functions and objects in dependencies that can cause re-renders.

+- **Asset Caching and Preloading**:
+  - **Guideline**: Ensure that assets like images are cached and preloaded to improve performance.
+  - **Implementation**:
+    - Use the `<Image>` component from `next/image` to leverage built-in optimizations.
+    - Preload critical assets when appropriate.